MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 - [You must be connected to a CRM organization in the Copilot for Sales app](sign-in-crm-outlook.md).
 - [At least one external contact that is saved in CRM must be invited to the meeting](connect-contact.md).

 When you join a meeting in Microsoft Teams with the Copilot for Sales app, you'll receive a message after a few seconds from the **Copilot for Sales** bot in your personal chat with the meeting preparation card.
 This card helps you prepare for the meeting and get context about the attendees and the connected record.
 The content of the card is based on the connected opportunity.

-If the meeting is not connected to an opportunity, a top ranked opportunity is selected by AI.
-The meeting preparation card contains the following sections:
+The meeting preparation card contains the following information when a meeting is connected to an opportunity in CRM:

-- **General meeting information**: Overview information about the meeting and the related opportunity.
+- **General meeting information**: Information about the meeting such as its name, date, time, connected account, and connected opportunity.
 - **Meeting participants**: Information about the external participants and their role in the opportunity.
+- **Recent communication**: Displays up to two most recent email and meeting communications with the external participants (must be a CRM contact) in the last three months.
+You can select an email to open it in the browser.
+You can also select a meeting to open its meeting recap in Teams.
 - **Opportunity info**: Summary of the key information about the related opportunity.
 - **Notes from CRM**: Two recent notes from the opportunity timeline.
 - **Open tasks**: Total number of open tasks and count of high priority tasks.
-- **Recent meeting insights**: Sales insights from last two meetings where a sales contact was a participant.
 - **Related records**: Number of related opportunities and number of related cases for the account.

+If the meeting is not connected to an opportunity, the card displays general meeting information, meeting participants, and recent communication.

 :::image type="content" source="media/meeting-prep-card.png" alt-text="Screenshot showing meeting preparation card.":::

+> [!NOTE]
+> You must check the AI-generated content carefully, as it can have mistakes.
+It is your responsibility to review the AI-generated content to make sure it's accurate and appropriate.

 ## Open the Copilot for Sales app